 - Receive accelerated coursework or subject-specific advanced learning

-- Enroll in gifted classes or specialized schools
+- Enroll in high-level classes or specialized schools

 - Gain access to additional opportunities like competitions or mentorship programs.